frconor-ebook/meditations/_posts/2025-10-09-against-all-hope.md

 *My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins, and grace to make this time of prayer fruitful.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

 "Who in hope believed against hope, to the end that he might become the father of many nations, according to that which had been spoken, 'So shall your seed be'" (Rom.
-4:18).
+4:18; Gen. 15:5).

 St. Paul says these words in his Letter to the Romans, referring to Abraham.

-Christian asceticism pictures man\'s life on earth as a journey that has its end in God.
+Christian asceticism pictures man's life on earth as a journey that has its end in God.
 We are all like men on a journey, a wayfarer, longing to turn his steps quickly towards his definitive goal: God.

 St. Paul VI says because of this we must all "provide ourselves with hope if we want to walk with a firm and certain step along the hard path in front of us" (Paul VI, *Address*, December 9, 1975).